INSIDE THE MIND OF SUICIDE: DEATH AND OTHER OPTIONS

 Suicide is the glaring reality of death, pain, and the final interruption of hope.
 When I wrote these hopeless words (and pages and pages more) I was out of my mind and in over my head.
 Truly.
 I was so dizzy with excruciating emotional pain I was unable to see past my urgent desire to stop the pain.

 My traumatic past and present were colliding in a way I didn’t know how to manage.
-I didn’t know counseling, telling the truth, having a mind of my own, or having real friends were options.
+I didn’t know nurturing support, telling the truth, having a mind of my own, or having real friends were options.

 At that point, I believed courage meant ending it.
 I was wrong.
 So very wrong.